burritosoftware/MSRewardsExtensionCleaner/README.md

 ![developer mode](https://media.discordapp.net/attachments/558842854462717954/824522697606037534/unknown.png)

 After that, that's it!
 You'll now have Microsoft Rewards installed, but without interfering with your browser settings or privacy.
 You'll know that it's correct if you see `(Cleaned)` in the extension title.

+## Updating The Extension
+If you ran `UpdateOnStartup.bat`, on the startup of your PC, any updates for MS Rewards will automatically be downloaded and repatched.
+Otherwise, rerun `clean.bat` to check for extension updates.

+You will not need to re-load unpacked the `LOAD_ME` folder when updating the extension.

 ## Licensing